aleksandre888/terraform-project/README.md

 - An Internet Gateway and a NAT Gateway for internet access.
 - Security groups to control inbound and outbound traffic.
 - An Application Load Balancer (ALB) to distribute traffic to EC2 instances in private subnets.
-- Auto Scaling groups to manage the EC2 instances based on demand.

 ## Usage